rivue/Gamified-Study-Tool/README.md

                     - thing next to "Courses" that says Enter code to join
                         - already in = popup that says "you are already in this library!"
                         - new join = small popup that says the library was added and then fetch / update the courses list
+                            - create_library_membership
+                            - create library room states for user
+                            - create library favorites (if )
+                            - move create_library_membership out of create_library library handler and maybe make a function called create_library that creates the library, creates the library membership, library favorite, and section room states
                         - incorrect code = incorrect code message

         medium (chip away at when tired / mentally exhausted from hard ones):